 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.

-Troubling projections for credit-card debt in 2015 are dangerously close to unsustainable levels not seen since the Great Recession.
-We asked a panel of credit experts to shed light on the irresponsible credit behavior that leads to such negative results and the effects of such mistakes on the overall economy.
+With record-setting projections for credit-card debt in 2017, we asked a panel of credit experts to shed light on the unsustainable credit behavior that leads to such negative results and their effects on the economy.
 Click on the experts’ profiles to read their bios and thoughts on the following key questions:

-What role, if any, should government play in incentivizing and encouraging people to maintain low debt-to-income ratios (e.g., through tax incentives)?
+What role, if any, should government play in incentivizing and encouraging people to maintain low debt to income ratios (e.g., through tax incentives, etc.)?